bodrick/awesome/README.md

 *   [ekzhang/bore](https://github.com/ekzhang/bore) - 🕳 bore is a simple CLI tool for making tunnels to localhost
 *   [Dusk-Labs/dim](https://github.com/Dusk-Labs/dim) - Dim, a media manager fueled by dark forces.
 *   [0x192/universal-android-debloater](https://github.com/0x192/universal-android-debloater) - Cross-platform GUI written in Rust using ADB to debloat non-rooted android devices.
 Improve your privacy, the security and battery life of your device.
-*   [rustdesk/rustdesk](https://github.com/rustdesk/rustdesk) - Virtual / remote desktop infrastructure for everyone!
-Open source TeamViewer / Citrix alternative.
+*   [rustdesk/rustdesk](https://github.com/rustdesk/rustdesk) - An open-source alternative to TeamViewer.
 *   [tonarino/innernet](https://github.com/tonarino/innernet) - A private network system that uses WireGuard under the hood.
 *   [analysis-tools-dev/static-analysis](https://github.com/analysis-tools-dev/static-analysis) - ⚙️ A curated list of static analysis (SAST) tools and linters for all programming languages, config files, build tools, and more.
 The focus is on tools which improve code quality.
 *   [swc-project/swc](https://github.com/swc-project/swc) - Rust-based platform for the Web